-The Alamodome's COVID-19 testing site was open seven days a week when it first kicked off.
+The Alamodome’s forthcoming COVID-19 testing site will be open seven days a week.
+Credit: Shutterstock

 San Antonio Metropolitan Health will close its Alamodome COVID-19 drive-thru testing center by Feb.
 28, saying fewer people are seeking tests and that local cases continue to plummet.